Lightning-AI/pytorch-lightning/README.md

     def add_model_specific_args(parent_parser):
 ```

-2. Give Trainer the model and pass in whatever options you'd like.
+2. Automate the training loop using the trainer

 ```python
 from pytorch_lightning import Trainer